 Postpartum Breastfeeding Boob Changes

-Breast Changes Post-Baby?
-Here’s an Expert Explanation
+Dealing with Breast Changes Post-Baby?
+An Expert Explains

 Physically, what are some of the changes women can expect to see when they stop breastfeeding?

-"On average, cycles return between five to nine months after birth.
-This can occur earlier despite breastfeeding or come much later once breastfeeding is done.
-It depends very much on each individual's circumstances,” Dr. Bayati explains.
+If you're breastfeeding exclusively, periods take longer to return than if you're bottle feeding or doing a combination.
+While women can get their periods two to 12 weeks after giving birth, breastfeeding prolongs this—which means it can come months after.
+"On average, cycles return between five to nine months after birth ," says Dr. Bayati.
+"This can occur earlier despite breastfeeding or come much later once breastfeeding is done.
+It depends very much on each individual's circumstances."

 “Metabolism rates can slow following breastfeeding wean and thus many can experience a slight weight gain.
 However, again, we are all different and many finally can shed the last few pounds of pregnancy weight gain only after they wean completely.
 No two people are alike in how they experience all the changes of postpartum,” Dr. Bayati explains.